auanasgheps/snapraid-aio-script/README.md

 # Installation
 [Better instructions on the way]
 1. Install markdown `apt install python-markdown`
-2. Place the script wherever you prefer e.g. `/usr/sbin/snapraid`
+2. Download config file and script, then place wherever you prefer e.g. `/usr/sbin/snapraid`
-3. Give executable rights - `chmod +x snapraid-aio-script.sh`
+3. Give executable rights to the script - `chmod +x snapraid-aio-script.sh`
-4. Edit the script and add your email address at line 43
+4. Edit the config and add your email address at line 43
-5. Tweak the script if needed
+5. Tweak the config file if needed
 6. Schedule the script execution time

 # Known Issues